 are played back (see the command

-otherwise, the named macro (xxx
+otherwise, the named macro (xxx) is called (with

 any further arguments on the command line used as input arguments